Zelda: Video Analytics using Vision-Language Models

-\sn prompts the VLM's text encoder with (a) the user's query, (b) the distinct label set classes, and (c) the low-quality descriptors.
+\sn prompts the VLM's text encoder with (a) the user's query, (b) the distinct label set classes, (c) synonym classes, and (d) the low-quality descriptors.
 The input frames are fed into the VLM's image encoder.
 Next, \sn computes the cosine similarity between the frame embeddings and the embeddings generated by the text encoder.
-For example, using LVIS as the distinct label set and five low-quality descriptors, \sn will compute 1,209 cosine similarities per-frame.
-The cosine similarities are then softmaxed to produce confidence scores.
+For example, using LVIS as the distinct label set, two synonym classes, and five low-quality descriptors, \sn will compute 1,211 cosine similarities per-frame.
+The highest cosine similarity score from the synonym terms and the user's query is then softmaxed with the rest of the cosine similarities to produce confidence scores.
 This enables \sn to compare the scores relative to each other. \sn then ranks the frames by the softmax confidence score of the query before passing them to the Candidate Diversification stage.
 Similar to other ranking systems using language models like PLAID~\cite{plaid}, \sn does not impose a limit on the number of candidates since they will be pruned in subsequent stages.
 This also avoids the need for \sn to set or tune a threshold for how many candidates to generate, which can be challenging when also considering frame similarity and quality.